FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-header-navigation.md

 This will setup a three-layer navigation.

-* The first layer is always visible and consists of the categories in the FACT-Finder navigation data
+* The first layer constitutes the always visible navigation bar and consists of the categories in the FACT-Finder navigation data
 * The second and third layers are shown when you hover over a first layer element
 * Layer 2 are 'groups'
 * Layer 3 are the 'links' inside a 'group'